Vivo Exporter

 Streams and IDs

-As mentioned above, on each stream we buffer a chunk that contains N events, each chunk contains it own ID which is unique inside the stream.
+As mentioned previously, each stream buffers a chunk that contains N events, with each chunk containing its own ID that's unique inside the stream.

-When we receive the HTTP response, Vivo Exporter also reports the range of chunk IDs that were served in the response via the HTTP headers Vivo-Stream-Start-ID and Vivo-Stream-End-ID.
+After receiving the HTTP response, Vivo Exporter also reports the range of chunk IDs that were served in the response using the HTTP headers Vivo-Stream-Start-ID and Vivo-Stream-End-ID.

 The values of these headers can be used by the client application to specify a range between IDs or set limits for the number of chunks to retrieve from the stream.